What is Collaborative Hydraulics: Advancing to the Next Generation of Engineering (CHANGE)?

 Presented and Documented Findings.
 NJDOT shared technical results, users' modeling experiences, potential benefits, and obstacles of the pilot projects at the NJ Association of Floodplain Management conference.
 They also are putting together a document with lessons learned and recommendations for program updates.

-NJDOT will evaluate the use of 2D-informed 1D analysis for specific projects and present the results to NJDEP as part of permit applications, as well as training them on the use of the program.
-They also will assess what additional projects should be modeled using SRH-2D models for floodplain analysis and scour.
+NJDOT will evaluate the use of 2D-informed 1D analysis for specific projects and present the results to NJDEP as part of permit applications, and will train NJDEP staff on the use of the program.
+They will assess what additional projects should be modeled using SRH-2D models for floodplain analysis and scour.

 CHANGE: NEW & NOTEWORTHY